D-J-Harris/chef/README.md

 # `chef`

-Custom programming language `chef`, created following Part III of the book [Crafting Interpreters](https://craftinginterpreters.com/) and porting the C bytecode interpreter into Rust
+This branch hosts the core Lox implementation, created following Part III of the book [Crafting Interpreters](https://craftinginterpreters.com/) and porting the C bytecode interpreter into Rust

 ## Usage